kinow/auto-mhm-test-domains/README.md

       must include a step-by-step to re-run the workflow and get the same result (i.e. same RO-Crate described at the end.)

+## RO-Crate

+TODO: document the `rocrate.json` used to help populating the `ro-crate-metadata.json` (partials, with license, author, inputs, and outputs)…

 ## License

 This workflow is licensed under the Apache License v2.
 You can